 When generated

-This primitive is generated by the SME, in response to an MLME-SA-QUERY.indication primitive, requesting an SA Query(#1162) Response frame be sent to a STA.
+This primitive is generated by the SME, in response to an MLME-SA-QUERY.indication primitive, requesting an SA Query(#1162) Response frame be sent to a STA or to a STA affiliaited with the peer MLD.

 Effect of receipt

 On receipt of this primitive, the MLME constructs an SA Query(#1162) Response frame.
-The STA then attempts to transmit this to the STA indicated by the PeerSTAAddress parameter.
+The STA then attempts to transmit this to the STA indicated by the PeerSTAAddress parameter or a STA affiliated with the MLD then attempts to transmit this to a STA affiliated with the peer MLD indicated by the PeerSTAAddress parameter.

 Straw Poll: Do you support to incorporate the proposed draft text in this document to the TGbe Draft 0.2?